edsu/inkdroid.org/_posts/2018-01-10-offline-react.md

 similar approaches with React and minimal computing applications.

 I'll just close by saying in some ways it seems counter-intuitive to refer to a React application as an example of *minimal computing*.
+As Alex Gil [says]:

+> In general we can say that minimal computing is the application of
+> minimalist principles to computing.
+In reality, though, minimal computing
+> is in the eye of the beholder.

 After working with React off and on for a couple years it still seems quite complicated--especially when you throw [Redux] into the mix.
 Assembling the boilerplate needed to get started is still tedious, unless you use [create-react-app] which is a smart way to start.
 By comparison it's much easier to get Jekyll out of the box and start using it.
-If the goal is truly to deliver something static and unchanging, then this up front investment in time is not so significant.
+But, if the goal is truly to deliver something static and unchanging, then perhaps this up front investment in time is not so significant.

-But static sites ultimately rely on a web browser, which are insanely complicated pieces of code.
+Static sites, thus conceived, ultimately rely on a web browser, which are insanely complicated pieces of code.
 With a few exceptions (e.g. Flash) browsers have been pretty good at maintaining backwards compatibility as they've evolved along with the web.
 JavaScript is so central to a functioning web it's difficult to imagine it going away.
 So really this approach is a bet on the browser and the web remaining viable.
 Whatever happens to the web and the Internet we can probably rely on some form of browser continuing to exist as functioning software, either natively, or in some sort of emulator, for a good time to come...or at least longer than the typical website is kept online.